Dan Weiss (drummer)

-Dan Weiss (born March 4, 1977) is an American drummer and composer who lives in Brooklyn, New York, United States.
+Dan Weiss (born March 4, 1977) is an American drummer, percussionist, composer, who lives in Brooklyn, New York, United States.
+He is largely active in jazz music, particularly avant-garde jazz.

 Background

 Dan Weiss was raised in New Jersey.
 He moved to New York City to attend Manhattan School of Music, where he studied with John Riley.
 He majored in jazz percussion with a minor in classical composition.
 Weiss has also studied tabla with guru Pandit Samir Chatterjee.

 Weiss's intense study of jazz, classical Indian, contemporary classical, West African, and metal creates a sound that transcends conventional style or genre.
 His compositional trademarks are angular yet emotive melodies; long rhythmic cycles native to many non-western music, complex through-composed drum parts, and melodic shapes that draw directly from the raga system found in Indian classical music.

 As a leader, Weiss has released several albums under his own name and with his piano trio.
 He is also the leader of Starebaby, a group that blends heavy metal and electronic music with improvised elements of jazz.